-3. Data and Display Synchronization
+Data and Display Synchronization

-The "follower" renderers receive the position of the leader camera and synchronization signal.
+The follower viewers receive the position of the leader camera and synchronization signal.
 Each follower reads its assigned rotation from a local config file and performs the proper translation and rotation.
 A customized 2D rotation was written to handle the translation and rotation of the camera about the X axis.
-Some simple real time configuration tools have been added to assist in achieving the proper orientation and alignment.
+Some simple real time configuration functions have been added to assist in achieving the proper orientation and alignment.
 Additionally, each node reads its own FOV (field of view) info from a local config, because the Second Life FOV adjustment is difficult to set with any accuracy (slider bar).

-The above described approach provides a well synchronized multi-viewer environment using direct communication between the clients.
+The above described approach provides a well synchronized multiviewer environment using direct communication between the clients.
 However, Second Life consists of multiple regions or "sims," which are sections of land that are often controlled by different servers.
 Initial tests revealed that when the leader crosses a sim boundary, the followers remain mapped to the original sim coordinates and show the camera positions in the old sim.
-This is because the local coordinates of each region or sim in Second Life conforms to a square grid of 0 - 255 meters.
-This required a customized message on the native SL scripting side, enabling the follower avatars to subtly follow the leader around the environment and into the next sim.
-Crossing sim boundaries (switching from one simulation server to another) is an elusive and undocumented process in SL.
+This is because the local coordinates of each region or sim in Second Life only form a square grid whose coordinates number from 0 - 255 meters.
+This required a fix on the native scripting side, enabling the follower avatars to subtly follow the leader around the environment and into the next sim.
+Crossing sim boundaries is an elusive and undocumented process, and essentially means that a user is switching from one simulation server to another.
 To solve this problem, we created a vehicle object that the follower avatars could sit on and ride in order to follow the leader's camera around.
 In order to achieve a proper sim crossing, the movement of the leader is always cached and used as a trajectory for the follower vehicle to be able to cross the sim.
 In most cases this works well, but if the leader zigzags back and forth across a boundary, the follower can miscalculate the trajectory.
-We are currently exploring better ways of reporting the current sim to the follower nodes.